Support our educational programmes today and help us to ensure a better future for animals

-At the MSPCA, we believe that education is invaluable in promoting human behaviour change and to ultimately improve the welfare of animals.
+At the MSPCA, we believe that education is invaluable in promoting human behaviour change and ultimately improving the welfare of animals.
 Our educational programmes aim to improve awareness and knowledge of animal welfare throughout our communities and to create a society that is kinder to all animals.

 Our programmes target all age groups as no matter our age, we all have a role to play in improving animal welfare.
 Research has shown that animal welfare education is beneficial to all in society, educating children and young people not only improves compassion and kindness to animals but also friendliness, empathy and compassion to one another.